duxbuse/technical-test/Test 2/README.md

 ## Pipeline

-There are 2 main stages to the pipeline:
+There are 2 main stages to the pipeline and its all handled using GITHUB ACTIONS.
+The description of the stages can be found [here](../.github/workflows/test2.yml)

 ### CI